-36. The Mayor's Office of Housing shall develop, and City agencies shall utilize, a common definition for family housing (2 or more bedrooms) and consider standards for minimum unit sizes and bedroom sizes, to guide the provision of family units in both private and public construction.
+35. The Mayor's Office of Housing shall develop, and City agencies shall utilize, a common definition for family housing (2 or more bedrooms) and consider standards for minimum unit sizes and bedroom sizes, to guide the provision of family units in both private and public construction.

-Lead Agency: Mayor's Office of Housing Supporting Agencies: Planning Department, Department of Building Inspection Funding Source: Annual Work Program Schedule: Ongoing
+Supporting Agencies: Planning Department, Department of Building Inspection

-37. Planning should study the relationship between unit sizes and household size and types, including evaluation of units built as a result unit mix requirements in recently adopted community plans.
+36. Planning should study the relationship between unit sizes and household size and types, including evaluation of units built as a result unit mix requirements in recently adopted community plans.
 This study should also evaluate older housing stock.
 Outcomes shall inform future policies and regulations related to minimum unit and bedroom sizes for both affordable housing and market-rate housing to accommodate larger households and/or families in San Francisco.

-Lead Agency:Planning DepartmentFunding Source:Annual Work ProgramSchedule:The Planning Department will aim to have study completed by 2016.
+Funding Source: Schedule: The Planning Department will aim to have study completed by 2016.

-38. The Department of Aging and Adult Services (DAAS), through the Community Living Fund, will continue to support home and community-based services that help individuals remain housed- either in their home in appropriate locations.
+37 The Department of Aging and Adult Services (DAAS), through the Community Living Fund, will continue to support home and community-based services that help individuals remain housed- either in their home in appropriate locations.

-Lead Agency: Department of Aging and Adult Services Supporting Agencies: Community Living Fund Linkages Program Funding Source: San Francisco General Fund Schedule: Ongoing
+Lead Agency: Department of Aging and Adult Services

-39a.
+Supporting Agencies: Community Living Fund Linkages Program

+Funding Source: San Francisco General Fund

+38a.
 Planning shall continue to implement Planning Code Section 209, which allows a density bonus of twice the number of dwelling units otherwise permitted as a principal use in the district, when the housing is specifically designed for and occupied by senior citizens, physically, developmentally or mentally disabled persons.

-'''

 Lead Agency: Planning Department

 Funding Source: Not required

 Schedule: Ongoing

-'''

-39b.
+38b.
 Planning will develop a density bonus program with the goal of increasing the production of affordable housing.
-The program will be structured to incentivize market rate projects to provide significantly greater levels of deed-restricted affordable housing than required by the existing City Programs.
+The program will be structured to incentivize market rate projects to provide significantly greater levels of affordable housing than required by the existing City Programs.